Wolkabout/WolkConnect-C-SimpleLink-Wi-Fi-CC3200-LaunchPad/README.md

 ### Creating device on Wolkabout IoT platform 2.0

 While creating a device on WolkAbout IoT platform 2.0 import *manifest.json* file attached to this repo.
-Here you can find the [WolkAbout™ IoT Tool Web Application User Manual](https://wolkabout.com/assets/User-Manual-for-Web-Application.pdf).
+Here you can find the [WolkAbout™ IoT User Guides for Web](https://wolkabout.com/developers/user-guides/web/device-management/).

 ### Testing the example